 Choosing a PR Agency

-For many small companies, choosing a PR agency and getting the most out may seem like a black art.
+For many small companies, choosing a PR agency and getting the most out may seem like black art.
 Most articles on the subject seem to be written by PR (Public Relations) people rather than customers.
 This article is targeted for small businesses, but some of the truths are universal.

 Why PR?